Ivory Coast: Land migration

 The first human presence in Ivory Coast has been difficult to determine because human remains have not been well preserved in the country's humid climate.
-However, newly found weapon and tool fragments (specifically, polished axes cut through shale and remnants of cooking and fishing) have been interpreted as a possible indication of a large human presence during the Upper Paleolithic period (15,000 to 10,000 BC), or at the minimum, the Neolithic period.
+However, newly found weapon and tool fragments (specifically, polished axes cut from shale and remnants of cooking and fishing) have been interpreted as a possible indication of a large human presence during the Upper Paleolithic period (15,000 to 10,000 BC), or at the minimum, the Neolithic period.

 The earliest known inhabitants of Ivory Coast have left traces scattered throughout the territory.
 Historians believe that they were all either displaced or absorbed by the ancestors of the present indigenous inhabitants, who migrated south into the area before the 16th century.
 Such groups included the Ehotilé (Aboisso), Kotrowou (Fresco), Zéhiri (Grand-Lahou), Ega and Diès (Divo).

 Pre-Islamic and Islamic periods

 The first recorded history appears in the chronicles of North African (Berber) traders, who, from early Roman times, conducted a caravan trade across the Sahara in salt, slaves, gold, and other goods.
 The southern termini of the trans-Saharan trade routes were located on the edge of the desert, and from there supplemental trade extended as far south as the edge of the rainforest.
 The most important terminals—Djenné, Gao, and Timbuctu—grew into major commercial centres around which the great Sudanic empires developed.

 By controlling the trade routes with their powerful military forces, these empires were able to dominate neighbouring states.
 The Sudanic empires also became centres of Islamic education.
 Islam had been introduced in the western Sudan by Muslim Berbers; it spread rapidly after the conversion of many important rulers.
 From the 11th century, by which time the rulers of the Sudanic empires had embraced Islam, it spread south into the northern areas of contemporary Ivory Coast.

 The Ghana Empire, the earliest of the Sudanic empires, flourished in the region encompassing present-day southeast Mauritania and southern Mali between the 4th and 13th centuries.
 At the peak of its power in the 11th century, its realms extended from the Atlantic Ocean to Timbuktu.
 After the decline of Ghana, the Mali Empire grew into a powerful Muslim state, which reached its apogee in the early part of the 14th century.
 The territory of the Mali Empire in Ivory Coast was limited to the northwest corner around Odienné.

 Its slow decline starting at the end of the 14th century followed internal discord and revolts by vassal states, one of which, Songhai, flourished as an empire between the 14th and 16th centuries.
 Songhai was also weakened by internal discord, which led to factional warfare.
 This discord spurred most of the migrations southward toward the forest belt.
 The dense rainforest covering the southern half of the country created barriers to the large-scale political organisations that had arisen in the north.
 Inhabitants lived in villages or clusters of villages; their contacts with the outside world were filtered through long-distance traders.
 Villagers subsisted on agriculture and hunting.